• Skip to primary navigation

 Doctors can also make mistakes in diagnosing conditions an infant is born with or develops shortly after birth.
 Some of these conditions are life-threatening if not diagnosed and treated quickly.

-If you experienced this tragedy as a parent and you think you can show that your doctor or a hospital was to blame because of some action or inaction taken during delivery or soon after childbirth, you may have a case for infant wrongful death.
+If you experienced this tragedy as a parent, you may be able to show that your doctor or a hospital was to blame.
+You may have a case for an infant wrongful death lawsuit.
+Compensation will not bring your child back, but it can help with related expenses.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area